Zippybyte/chatroom/README.md

 #### File Descriptions:
   ###### app.py
   The main application, it's made with python, flask, and flask-socketio.
-  It has all of the server-side code and serves pages and handles the communication with socketio.
+  It has almost all of the server-side code and serves pages and handles the communication with socketio.

   ###### helpers.py
-  Only has the function error which displays the error.html page when an error happens.
+  Has the function `error` which renders a page for errors.
+I had planned to use this for more but most of the code ended up being simple enough to not need it.

   ###### requirements.txt
   `requirements.txt` has all of the required packages so that the venv doesn't break whenever something updates.